coleifer/huey/docs/guide.rst

 Huey supports pipelines (or chains) of one or more tasks that should be executed sequentially.

-To get started, I'll just review the usual method of running a task:
+To get started, let's review the usual way we execute tasks:

 .. code-block:: python